Mervill/Tanagra/README.md

 # Tanagra

 Tanagra is a binding generator and (eventually) support library for Vulkan.

-The generator produces a compiling library that should render the triangle example correctly (at least on a windows machine)

-The example project contains (eventually) C#'ified versions of [Sascha Willems fantastic C example project](https://github.com/SaschaWillems/Vulkan).
-Be sure to check it out.

-The example project has SharpDX as a dependency, this is just to gain access to a well-defined rending window that is then passed to Vulkan.
-No DirectX is involved
+Currently approximately half of all commands have been tested.

+The example project should run on any Windows platform that can support Vulkan.
+More platform examples comming soon.
+The example uses SharpDX to quickly establish a render window and uses the OpenTK Math library for matrix and vector math.

+You can also check the Wiki for a basic introduction to Vulkan (Comming soon!)

 If you're looking for the LUNARG validation layer (`VK_LAYER_LUNARG_standard_validation`) you can downloaded it from lunarG [here](https://lunarg.com/vulkan-sdk/)

-Approximately %50 of all commands have been tested

 ## How To Play

-### Tanagra
+### Using Tanagra

 Coming soon!

-### Managed
+### Using Vulkan (Managed)

 ```C#
 using Vulkan;                     // Core Vulkan classes